Control-Oriented Deep Space Communications For Unmanned Space Exploration: Comparisons With Two Communication-Oriented Schemes

 \subsection{Analysis of Power Allocation Principles}

-Comparing the closed-form solutions to the proposed scheme, the max-sum rate scheme and the max-min rate scheme, we have the following observations. \begin{enumerate} \item The proposed scheme provides a way to account for sensing, computing, and control factors in communication design.
-According to \eqref{op1}, the $\mathbf{SC}^3$ loops with less accurate sensing and higher instability (corresponding to a larger $G_k$) are assigned more transmit power.
-In contrast, communication-oriented schemes overlook these crucial factors as they solely focus on communication performance. \item In terms of channel conditions, the proposed scheme and the max-min rate scheme exhibit a similar power allocation pattern.
-They allocate more power to the $\mathbf{SC}^3$ loops with poorer channel conditions.
-Conversely, the max-sum rate scheme allocates more power to those $\mathbf{SC}^3$ loops with better channels. \end{enumerate} In addition to the similar allocation principle between the proposed scheme and the max-min rate scheme of channel conditions, we further find their equivalence for time-insensitive tasks, which is concluded by the following {\bf{Theorem}}. \begin{theorem} When $n\gg m$, the following modified max-min rate scheme yields the same power allocation solution as the proposed scheme
+Comparing the closed-form solutions of the control-oriented scheme, the max-sum rate scheme and the max-min rate scheme, we have following observations: \begin{enumerate} \item The proposed control-oriented scheme provides a way to account for sensing and control factors in the communication design.
+According to \eqref{op1}, the $\mathbf{SC^3}$ loops with less accurate sensing and more instability (corresponding to a larger $G_k$) are assigned more transmit power.
+In contrast, the two communication-oriented schemes overlook these crucial factors as they solely focus on the communication process. \item In terms of channel conditions, the proposed scheme and the max-min rate scheme exhibit a similar power allocation pattern.
+They allocate more power to the $\mathbf{SC^3}$ loops with poorer channel conditions.
+Conversely, the max-sum rate scheme allocates more power to the $\mathbf{SC^3}$ loops with better channel conditions. \end{enumerate} Inspired by the similar allocation principle between the control-oriented scheme and the max-min rate scheme in terms of channel conditions, we further find their equivalence for time-insensitive tasks, which is concluded by the following {\bf{Theorem}}. \begin{theorem} When $n\gg m$, the following modified max-min rate scheme yields the same power allocation solution as the control-oriented scheme

-In addition, when the block length $n$ goes to infinity, the max-min rate scheme yields the same solution as the proposed scheme. \end{theorem}
+In addition, when the optimal block length, i.e., $n$, goes to infinity, the max-min rate scheme yields the same solution as the proposed scheme. \end{theorem}

 \begin{IEEEproof} When $n\gg m$, we have that $\lim\limits_{n\gg m}2n+m=2n$.
-Then, the closed-form solution of the proposed scheme \eqref{op1} has the following approximation \begin{small}
+Then, the closed-form solution of the proposed scheme \eqref{op1} has the following approximation: \begin{small}

-\end{small} By comparing \eqref{c1} with the closed-form solution of the max-min rate scheme \eqref{op3}, it is easy to find that \eqref{c1} is the closed-form solution to (PC).
-In addition, when the block length $n$ goes to infinity, the following approximations can be made
+\end{small} By comparing \eqref{c1} with the closed-form solution of the max-min rate scheme \eqref{op3}, it is easy to find that \eqref{c1} is the closed-form solution to the modified max-min problem (PC).
+In addition, when the block length $n$ goes to infinity, the following approximations can be made: